Six consequences of not following allergen rules

 The list of allergens that food businesses must label: The 14 major food allergens.

-Restaurants and businesses must advise if they have a product that contains any of the 14 allergens in their food or drink products under The UK Food Information Amendment, also known as Natasha’s Law.
+Restaurants and businesses must advise if they have a product that contains any of the 14 allergens in their food or drinks products.
 The 14 allergies include –

 - Cereals containing gluten (such as barley and oats)